 Artificial Intelligence (AI) in test automation

 Sometimes I dream about having more spare time, less time spent on work and more time for hobbies, family and friends.
-And at this point I start to question where all those robots are that could do our job?
+And at this point, I start to question where all those robots are that could do our job?
 Why don’t they exist yet?
 Why is it taking this long?
 I mean, we have self-driving cars, so why can’t I have a self-testing system?
-So, the question is will I get more time for other testing activities soon or will test automation keep me busy in the upcoming decade?
+So, the question is, will I get more time for other testing activities soon or will test automation keep me busy in the upcoming decade?

 So that means all those tools that claim to be AI test tools are bullshit.
 I mean, they don’t do my work for me, so why use them?
-I don’t think that that’s the right thing to say.
+I don’t think that’s the right thing to say.
 AI has come a long way in the last couple of years.
 Mainly because the power of our computers has grown in a way that it gets easier to process huge amounts of data, make predictions and use machine learning.
-Many test automation tools have started to use AI to make our life easier.
+Many test automation tools have started to use AI to make our lives easier.
 They don’t take over our jobs (yet) but they try to make it easier to automate and make the tests more stable.

 Janus van Limpt